The liner Lusitania was sunk without warning on 7 May 1915.

 Departure and defiance

 Crowds gathered at the dockside to watch the Lusitania depart in defiance of the warning.
-Among the passengers on board was the millionaire Alfred Vanderbilt, the theatrical producer Charles Frohman travelling with actress Amelia Herbert, as well as Paul Crompton, director of the Booth Steamship Company and his wife and six children.
+Among the passengers on board was the millionaire Alfred Vanderbilt, the theatrical producer Charles Frohman travelling with actress Amelia Herbert, the Irish art collector Hugh Lane, and Paul Crompton, director of the Booth Steamship Company and his wife and six children.

 With such influential figures on board the other passengers must have felt reassured in their belief that a civilian liner would not be considered a legitimate target by the German U-boats.

 Meanwhile the U-boat U-20, captained by Walther Schwieger, arrived off the Irish coast, having left Emden in Germany at the end of April.
 On 6 May, the U-20 attacked and sank without warning the British merchant ships Candidate and Centurion.

 That evening the British Admiralty sent a message to Captain William Turner of the Lusitania warning her of U-boat activity in the area.
 That night and the following morning the Lusitania received further warnings.